shadow3312/netflix-clone/README.md

 Coming soon

-- Create a more mobile friendly experience
+- Create a more mobile friendly experience (Done)
 - Implement the like/dislike functionnality

 Feel free to clone, fork, star ⭐, report a bug or <a href="https://www.linkedin.com/in/euloge-amour/">get in touch</a>.